-The objective of this program is to promote the interaction between theoretical computer scientists and researchers from evolutionary biology, physics, probability, and statistics.
-The participants of the program will collaborate to identify and tackle some of the most important theoretical and computational challenges arising from evolutionary biology.
-The major themes of the program will be sound mathematical modeling, rigorous methods for statistical estimation, and computational scalability.
+The objective of this program was to promote the interaction between theoretical computer scientists and researchers from evolutionary biology, physics, probability, and statistics.
+The participants of the program collaborated to identify and tackle some of the most important theoretical and computational challenges arising from evolutionary biology.
+The major themes of the program were sound mathematical modeling, rigorous methods for statistical estimation, and computational scalability.

 Long-Term Participants (including Organizers):